Scrooged: Plot

 On December 23, Frank Cross, the ruthless and cynical president of IBC television, is preoccupied with ensuring the success of his extravagant live broadcast of A Christmas Carol scheduled for Christmas Eve.
 He launches a violent, fear-mongering advertisement for the show, and fires meek executive Eliot Loudermilk for questioning its content.

 That night, Frank is visited by the ghost of his mentor Lew Heyward, who died an unloved miser and regrets not performing good deeds while alive.
 Lew warns a terrified Frank that he will soon be visited by three ghosts to help him avoid the same fate.
 Frank's phone then mysteriously dials Claire Phillips, his ex-girlfriend.
 Claire visits Frank at his office, but he is too preoccupied with production issues to give her his attention.
-Meanwhile, Frank's erratic behaviour leads his boss, Preston Rhinelander, to assign Brice Cummings, an ambitious acquaintance, to assist with the production.
+Meanwhile, Frank's erratic behavior leads his boss, Preston Rhinelander, to assign Brice Cummings, an ambitious acquaintance, to assist with the production.
 Frank deduces that Brice wants to replace him.

-On Christmas Eve, Frank is visited by the Ghost of Christmas Past, a chain-smoking taxi driver.
+At noon on Christmas Eve, Frank is visited by the Ghost of Christmas Past, a chain-smoking taxi driver.
 The Ghost takes Frank back to Christmas 1955, where a young Frank finds comfort in television shows to escape the neglect of his father, who dismisses Christmas traditions.
 Transported to 1968, an older Frank works through the IBC office Christmas party but also meets and falls in love with Claire.
 By 1971, however, his growing selfishness, workaholism, and disregard for Claire's feelings have driven her away.
 Returned to the present, Frank visits Claire at the homeless shelter she runs, refusing to believe someone could be genuinely altruistic.
 When Claire offers to help him, Frank mocks her work and the homeless individuals she assists, including a man named Herman.
 He advises Claire to prioritize herself over others.